Reader Rabbit Preschool: Sparkle Star Rescue

 Reader Rabbit Preschool: Sparkle Star Rescue is a game in the Reader Rabbit series by The Learning Company.
-The title release was released in 2001.
+The title was released in 2001.
 The game is recommended for ages 3–6.
 The game teaches "shape and size recognition, letter recognition and listening", among other skills, including maths-related ones.
 The game was also released for the Nintendo Wii by Graffiti Entertainment, simply titled Reader Rabbit Preschool.

 Plot

 Somewhere in the night sky, Reader Rabbit's Dreamship is being pursued by the Pirats in their ship, but manage to lose them.
 Reader and his friends notice that the stars in the sky are disappearing.
 They are met by a firefly named Spark who tells them that the crater of Mount Brill in Sparkalot is blocked by a crashed Pirat ship.
 With Mount Brill blocked, new stars cannot appear in the sky.
 In order to remove the Pirat ship, Reader and Sam have to collect brillites.